Types of Glaucoma

 Inflammatory Glaucoma

-Ocular inflammation can lead to a variety of problems, including elevated intraocular pressure, glaucoma, corneal disease, cataracts, and retinal disease, as well as scarring in the conjunctiva, cornea, iris, anterior chamber angle, and retina.
+Ocular inflammation can cause many eye problems.
+These include elevated intraocular pressure, glaucoma, corneal disease, cataracts, retinal disease, and scarring of the conjunctiva, cornea, iris, anterior chamber angle, and retina.

 Glaucoma Suspect (Borderline Glaucoma)